Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Red Sox

-The New York Yankees, including Isiah Kiner-Falefa (.286 slugging percentage in past 10 games, including zero home run), battle starting pitcher Brayan Bello and the Boston Red Sox at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa (batting .294 in his past 10 games, with two doubles, two walks and six RBI), take on starter Kutter Crawford and the Boston Red Sox at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Braves.
+In his last appearance, he reached base in his only plate appearance against the Red Sox.

 Isiah Kiner-Falefa Game Info & Props vs. the Red Sox